Glossary:

 2. Determination – Party wall surveyor(s) assess the likely risk and determine the sum required.

 3. Deposit – The building owner lodges the amount in an agreed form, often an escrow account operated by a neutral third party.
-The UK Security for Expenses Scheme, run by DOS & Co., offers free Security for Expenses accounts, with all deposits held at the Bank of England.
+The UK Security for Expenses Scheme, run by us, offers free Security for Expenses accounts, with all deposits held at the Bank of England.

 4. Access – Funds are released only if needed to cover legitimate costs due to the building works.